AhmedGamal007/ITI-JS-Tasks/README.md

 -"Factorial JS" Table Enhanced with Bootstrap<br>
 -Fixed Styling After Adding Bootstrap<br>
 -Added required validation on some inputs in Sign UP tab with animation<br>
+-Bug Fixes > StringSplit Box is not Functionl <br>